GiovanniCassani/semanticShift_AoA/README.rst

 Semantic Shift & Age of Acquisition
 ===================================

-This repo contains code detailing the analyses performed for the CogSci paper 'Words with consistent diachronic usage patterns are learned earlier.
+This repository contains code detailing the analyses performed for the CogSci paper 'Words with consistent diachronic usage patterns are learned earlier.
 A computational analysis using temporally aligned word embeddings'.

 =======
 Content